priyank-p/reminder-app/README.md

 be open to get those notifications.
 We also plan to write an extension in near feature so you can add reminder's easily.

+#### Why did I create reminder-app?

+Well, I use to use a notepad to keep track of stuff in high school, but now since we have computers and work online, I feel like having to get my notepad is not too convient anymore and so I made reminder-app in though of benefits it could provide with the biggest one being it could notify me.

+#### Section links

   * [Install reminder app](#install-reminder-app)
   * [Installing using docker](#docker-installation)
   * [Upgrading reminder-app](#upgrading-reminder-app)